heart image Heart attack image A survivor unlocks the mystery of how to avoid a heart attack.

-Protein Blood Test Yet?
+C-Reactive Protein Blood Test

-It was about six years ago that I first learned about c reactive protein, and how inflammation is one of the key factors contributing to artery blockage that leads to a heart attack or stroke.
+Inflammation is one of the key factors contributing to artery blockage that leads to a heart attack or stroke, and it is a shame that it is rarely discussed by most physicians.

 Dr. Perricone, the best selling author of The Wrinkle Cure and the Perricone Prescription has spent decades studying the connection between inflammation, heart disease, cancer and aging.